getgort/getgort.github.io/templates.md

 # Output Format Templates

-Output format templates allow the look and feel of any messages sent to users, including both Gort system messages and command output, to be customized (within the constraints imposed by a given chat provider).
-Properly used, templates can provide a very powerful tool for maximizing the user experience.
+Output format templating is a powerful feature that allows you to control the look and feel (and, to some degree, content) of any information sent to users.
+Both Gort system messages and command output support templates for customization (within the constraints imposed by a given chat provider).

 ## The four template types